faizan003/trontron/HOSTINGER-DEPLOYMENT-NOTES.md

 ### Testing
 1. Go to your registration page
 2. Open browser console
-3. Look for: "Initializing TronWeb with embedded configuration..."
+3. Look for: "Fetching API configuration from encrypted database..."
-4. Should see: "Using embedded config: {success: true, hasKey: true, network: 'testnet'}"
+4. Should see: "API config retrieved: {success: true, hasKey: true, network: 'testnet'}"
+5. Test the API endpoints directly:
+   - `/tron-config` (primary)
+   - `/get-tron-config` (fallback)
+   - `/config-test` (testing)

 ### Notes
 - Other parts of the application (dashboard, etc.) still use the `/api/config` route which works fine for authenticated users